 For example, someone who is blind automatically qualifies for the DTC.
 However, many blind individuals are still able to work even though they are eligible for the program.

-What Medical Conditions Qualify for the Disability Tax Credit?
+What medical conditions qualify for the Disability Tax Credit?

 Any medical condition can technically qualify for the Disability Tax Credit.
-The CRA does not give-out benefits based on a medical diagnosis.
+The CRA does not give out benefits based on a medical diagnosis.
 Instead, they provide benefits based on the severity of your impairment and how it affects your ability to perform activities of daily living.
 In other words, the level of disability caused by your medical condition and whether you meet the requirements is always the focus, not the diagnosis.

 The following are some of the medical conditions that qualify for Disability Tax Credit: